 Bodily injury liability coverage can help pay several types of expenses, including:

-- Funeral expenses: If another driver or her passenger dies in a road accident that you cause, your bodily injury liability coverage can help pay funeral and burial costs.
+- Funeral expenses: If another driver or their passenger dies in a road accident that you cause, your bodily injury liability coverage can help pay funeral and burial costs.

 - Legal expenses: When an accident victim sues you for causing bodily injuries, this type of coverage can help pay your attorney’s fees and a court award.

 - Lost wages: If injuries render an accident victim unable to work, your bodily injury liability coverage can help replace lost income.

 - Medical bills: Bodily injury liability coverage can help pay various medical expenses, including emergency room fees, hospital costs, medical equipment and surgery bills.
 The coverage can also pay for doctor’s visits and rehabilitation costs.

 - Pain and suffering: Besides paying your legal expenses, your bodily injury liability coverage can also pay the accident victim for the pain and suffering caused by injuries.

 What does bodily injury liability insurance not cover?